openshift/enhancements/enhancements/security/bmc-ca-certificate-support.md

 ## Proposal

-- Modify [OpenStack Ironic][OpenStack Ironic] to accept CA path in its configuration (Implementation details will be discussed in the ironic community).
-- Modify [ironic-image][Metal3 Ironic Container] to specify the CA certificates in a pre-defined path to Ironic.
-The pre-defined path can be, e.g.
-  `/certs/ca/bmc`, which is the mount point for the CA certificates in ironic-image.
-When starting the container, check if `/certs/ca/bmc` exists, if it does, then:
-  - Write the CA certificates mounted in `/certs/ca/bmc` to a file, e.g.
-    `/tmp/bmc-tls.pem`.
-  - Launch a process to monitor changes to `/certs/ca/bmc`, if changes are detected, then update `/tmp/bmc-tls.pem` accordingly.
-  - Set the `default_verify_ca_path` in `ironic.conf` using `/tmp/bmc-tls.pem`
-    as the value.

 - Modify [installer][OpenShift Installer] for control plane installation:
   - Add a new optional field `platform.baremetal.bmcCACert` in `install-config.yaml` to allow users to enter the contents of the CA certificates.
   - Perform a pre-validation of the SSL connection with the BMCs using the provided CA certificates before the installation begins.
-If the validation fails, an error message will be outputed to indicate which baremetal failed.
+If the validation fails, a warning message will be outputed to indicate which baremetal failed.
 This helps to identify issues early on, especially for the time-consuming IPI installation.
   - Modify `startironic.sh.template`:
-    - Create the CA certificate files in of the bootstrap VM according to `platform.baremetal.bmcCACert`.
+    - Create the CA certificate file in of the bootstrap VM according to `platform.baremetal.bmcCACert`.
-    - Mount the CA certificate files when starting the Ironic container.
+    - Mount the CA certificate file when starting the Ironic container.
-    - Create the contents of CA certificate files as a ConfigMap.
+    - Create the contents of CA certificate file as a ConfigMap.

+- Modify [ironic-image][Metal3 Ironic Container] to detect whether the CA certificate file is successfully mounted into the container.
+If this file exists, set the path of this file to the value of `default_verify_ca_path` in `ironic.conf`.

+- Modify [OpenStack Ironic][OpenStack Ironic] to accept CA path in its configuration (Implementation details will be discussed in the ironic community).

 - Modify [cluster-baremetal-operator][OpenShift Cluster Baremetal Operator]
   to ensure mounting the `bmc-verify-ca` ConfigMap into Ironic container